hslmith/vpc-ta-lab-202208/README.md

 3. In the slide out window you will see a option for ‘Floating IP Address’.
 In that drop down, select ‘Reserve a New Floating IP’
 4. Click ‘Save’
 5. Within about 10 seconds, you should see a publicly accessible IP address appear in your Network Interface line.
 Click the IP which will copy it.
-6. Paste the IP in any avaiable web browser.
+6. Paste the IP in any available web browser.
 You should have a functioning website.

 <br>